Ablet Abdureshit

-Ablet Abdureshit (阿不来提·阿不都热西提; ئابلەت ئابدۇرىشىت; born March 1942) was the chairman of the Xinjiang Uyghur Autonomous Region of the People's Republic of China from 1993 to 2003.
-He served as the vice chairman of 11th Chinese People's Political Consultative Conference (CPPCC).
+Ablet Abdureshit (阿不来提·阿不都热西提; ئابلەت ئابدۇرىشىت; born March 1942) was the Chairman of Xinjiang, China, from 1993 to 2003.
+He also served as the vice chairman of 11th Chinese People's Political Consultative Conference (CPPCC).

+Biography

 He was born in Yining in March 1942, joined the Chinese Communist Party in July 1960 and started working in September 1965.
 He graduated from department of electrical mechanics of Xinjiang Institute of Technology, and holds the title of senior engineer.

 From 1991 to 1993, he served as vice chairman of Xinjiang Uyghur Autonomous Region.
-In 1993, he was appointed as acting chairman and vice party chief of Xinjiang.
+In 1993, he was appointed acting chairman and vice party chief of Xinjiang.
 He was confirmed as the chairman of the region in 1994 and served this post until 2003.
 From January to May 2003, he was the chairman of Xinjiang People's Congress.
-He was elected to vice chairman of 10th CPPCC in March 2003 and was re-elected in March, 2008.
+He was elected to vice chairman of 10th Chinese People's Political Consultative Conference in March 2003 and was re-elected in March 2008.

+He was chosen President of the China-Africa Friendship Association (CAFA) at the Fourth Council of CAFA in November 2003.
+Re-elected at the Fifth Council of CAFA on November 28, 2011, he resigned from his presidency on November 25, 2019, and carried on serving on the Sixth Council.

 He was a member of 15th, 16th and 17th Central Committees of the Chinese Communist Party.